 Adriaan has the frickin Bank of England using his privacy analytics tool Simple Analytics for crying out loud.
 Pat Walls is making $7k a month with Starter Story.
 So I don't care that my city has no indie startup scene.

 Naval has said entrepreneurs should be too busy to have coffee.
 In my case, it's just there are zero people around to have coffee with!
-That said, through my running club I did just meet someone who works in tech who is going to give me feedback on my job board, No CS OK.
+That said, through my running club I did just meet someone who works in tech who is going to give me feedback on my job board for junior developers.
 So maybe it's not completely a lost cause!

 If I was somewhere like San Francisco I would honestly just march into offices all day long and ask companies what they thought of my jobs board.
 Like Steli says in his amazing Indie Hackers podcast interview, you need to talk to your users and ask them, "what about this is good?
 What about it sucks?".
 I can't really do that as the startup scene is so small.
 I have actually walked into offices unannounced here but in SF I could do that all the time on a much bigger scale!

 I'm going to Berlin for three weeks on Tuesday and my plan is to visit a tonne of startups and get there opinions on my jobs board.
 If I can speak to 5 people each day over three weeks then that's 100 users!
 I might take Christmas off, haha.
 I am able to go for so long because I am house sitting for people and looking after their cat.
 It costs about $90 and you get 25% off with this invite link ( I get two months free membership if you sign up).